Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Methods

 \subsubsection{Derivation}

-We now assume that all variables, $x_i,y_j$, are binary and the vector $x$ is a binary bag of words vector where $X_i^\ell=1$ if word $i$ occurs in document $\ell$ and $X_i^\ell=0$ otherwise.
-We want to alter the CorEx optimization procedure to exploit the sparsity in the data.
-Note that since all variables are binary, the marginal distribution, $p(x_i|y_j)$, is just a two by two table of probabilities and can be estimated efficiently.
-The time-consuming part of training is the subsequent update of the document labels in Eqn.~\ref{self consistent eqn} for each document $\ell$.
+To alter the CorEx optimization procedure to exploit sparsity in the data, we now assume that all variables, $x_i,y_j$, are binary and $x$ is a binary vector where $X_i^\ell=1$ if word $i$ occurs in document $\ell$ and $X_i^\ell=0$ otherwise.
+Since all variables are binary, the marginal distribution, $p(x_i|y_j)$, is just a two by two table of probabilities and can be estimated efficiently.
+The time-consuming part of training is the subsequent update of the document labels in Eq.~\ref{self consistent eqn} for each document $\ell$.
 The computation of the log likelihood ratio for all $n$ words over all documents is not efficient, as most words do not appear in a given document.
 We rewrite the logarithm in the interior of the sum.

-Note, when the word does not appear in the document, only the leading term of Eqn. \ref{log optimization} will be nonzero.
+Note, when the word does not appear in the document, only the leading term of Eq. \ref{log optimization} will be nonzero.
 However, when the word does appear, everything but $\log P(X_i^\ell = 1 \mid y_j) / p(X_i^\ell = 1)$ cancels out.
 So, we have taken advantage of the fact that the CorEx topic model binarizes documents to assume by default that a word does not appear in the document, and then correct the contribution to the update if the word does appear.

-Thus, when substituting back into Eqn. \ref{self consistent eqn}, the sum becomes a matrix multiplication between a matrix with dimensions of number of variables by number of documents and entries $x_i^l$ that is assumed to be sparse and a dense matrix with dimensions of number of variables by number of latent factors.
+Thus, when substituting back into Eq.~\ref{self consistent eqn}, the sum becomes a matrix multiplication between a matrix with dimensions of the number of variables by the number of documents and entries $x_i^\ell$ that is assumed to be sparse and a dense matrix with dimensions of the number of variables by the number of latent factors.
 Given $n$ variables, $N$ samples, and $\rho$ nonzero entries in the data matrix, the asymptotic scaling for CorEx goes from $O(N n)$ to $O(n)+O(N) +O(\rho)$ exploiting sparsity.
 Latent tree modeling approaches are quadratic in $n$ or worse, so we expect CorEx's computational advantage to increase for larger datasets.